limu/nodejs-kslite/README.md

+## kslite

-kslite: a javascript module loader
+a javascript module loader

+## nodjs-kslite

-nodjs-kslite: kslite for nodejs
+kslite for nodejs